stain/s11.no/content/2022/phd/introduction/index.md

 However, in this accelerated ecosystem of Open Science, concerns have been raised about replicability of research findings [[Ioannidis 2005]], flagged as a “reproducibility crisis” [[Baker 2016]].
 It is perhaps then ironic that the increased use of computers—with their inherently repeatable execution mechanisms—can negatively contribute to this crisis, as research publications do *not* commonly provide sufficient computational details such as code, data formats or software versions [[Stodden 2016]].

-The recent increased focus on *reusability* of digital data and computational methods has been given the attention of funders and research communities.
-This led to the development of the <abbr title="Findable, Accessible, Interoperable, Reusable">FAIR</abbr> principles for making data and their metadata *Findable, Accessible, Interoperable and Reusable*, e.g. retrievable and understandable for programmatic use [[Wilkinson 2016]].
+The increased focus on *reusability* of digital data and computational methods has been given the attention of funders and research communities.
+This led to the development of the <abbr title="Findable, Accessible, Interoperable, Reusable">FAIR</abbr> principles for making data and their metadata *Findable, Accessible, Interoperable and Reusable*, i.e. retrievable and understandable for programmatic use [[Wilkinson 2016]].

 One technological measure for achieving FAIR is using Linked Data (<abbr>LD</abbr>), a set of practices for publishing and relating data on the Web using controlled vocabularies [[Berners-Lee 2006]], serialised using formats of the Resource Description Framework (<abbr>RDF</abbr>) [[Schreiber 2014]] and organised using the Web Ontology Language (<abbr>OWL</abbr>) [[W3C 2012]], however the combined complexity of these underlying *Semantic Web* technologies can hamper adoption by developers [[Klímek 2019]] and researchers who want to make their data available.